-A “nightstand gun” — the handgun you keep by the bedside for a bump-in-the-night-scenario — is a niche firearm.
-While your nightstand gun can be your carry piece as well, it’s best to have something specifically suited to the task (finances allowing).
+A “nightstand gun” — the handgun you keep by the bedside for quick access in a bump-in-the-night-scenario — is a niche firearm.
+While your nightstand gun can be your everyday concealed carry gun as well, it’s best to have something specifically suited to the task (finances allowing).
 Here are three criteria which should guide your selection.

-There’s one main reason not to carry a full-size handgun: it’s too big.
-As you don’t have to carry your nightstand gun — again, depending on your financial situation — why not have a big *ss pistol by your bed?
+There’s one main reason not to carry a full-size handgun: it’s big.
+As you don’t have to carry your nightstand gun — again, depending on your financial situation — why not have a full-size pistol by your bed?

 Given the dangers of over-penetration (i.e. stray rounds) at home, maximum accuracy is a must.
-Full-size handguns enable the best possible grip — one the keys to shooting accuracy.
-Full-size semi-automatic pistols also stow plenty ‘o ammo.
-While capacity prolly ain’t no big thang in a home defense scenario, no one ever ended a gunfight wishing they had less ammo on board.
+Full-size handguns enable the best possible grip — one of the keys to shooting accuracy.
+Full-size semi-auto pistols also stow plenty of ammo.
+While you probably won’t need all of those rounds in a home defense scenario, no one ever ended a gunfight wishing they had less ammo on board.

-Which raises the thorny question of whether a five, six or seven-shot revolver makes for a suitable choice for that one gun you’ll count on in an emergency.
+That raises the thorny question of whether a five, six or seven-shot revolver makes for a suitable choice for that one gun you’ll count on in an emergency.

 Your choice of the best nightstand gun will be up to you.
 While I carry a 1911, I prefer a striker-fired handgun without an external safety for home defense.
-If ever there’s a time when I’m likely to forget to switch off a safety, the middle of the night is it.
+If ever there’s a time when I’m likely to forget to switch off a safety, the middle of the night under stress is it.

 2. Night sights

-Night sights are a tremendous aid in low or no-light conditions.
+Night sights on a bedside gun are a tremendous aid in low or no-light conditions.
 That’s why your nightstand gun should have them.

-I know that a lot of gun owners eschew night sights in favor of a weapon-mounted flashlight.
+A lot of gun owners eschew night sights in favor of a weapon-mounted light.
 I get it.
-A WMF illuminates the dark while keeping a hand free for opening doors, dialing 911, guiding friendlies and turning on lights.
+A WML illuminates the dark while keeping a hand free for opening doors, dialing 911, guiding loved ones and turning on lights.
 Equally, WMF adherents reckon that their knowledge of their house — in the dark — gives them a strategic advantage.
-Surprise!

-It’s my considered opinion that clearing a dark house is a technique best left to operators operating operationally.
-There are too many ways a solo house clearance can go very badly wrong, especially if there are multiple home invaders.
-Which is why those Triple O’s work in teams.
+Clearing a dark house is a technique best left to operators.
+There are too many ways a solo house clearance can go wrong, especially if there are multiple home invaders.
+Which is why those operators work in teams.

 Will most home invaders retreat when the lights go on and they know they’ve been detected?
 Who knows?
 But some will.
-Remember: a lawful killing involves an awful lot of paperwork, expense (ServePro) and potential psychological trauma.
+Remember: a lawful defensive gun use involves an awful lot of paperwork, expense and potential psychological trauma.

-Also, unless you’re not going to leave the WMF switched on — which clearly identifies your exact position — manipulating your light under stress will be extremely difficult.
-Training in WMF room clearing techniques may ameliorate some of these unavoidable challenges.
+Also, unless you’re going to leave the WML switched on — which clearly identifies your exact position — manipulating your light under stress will be difficult.
+Training in WML room clearing techniques may ameliorate some of these unavoidable challenges.
 Or it may not.

-As for using a handheld flashlight for BITN work, again, I believe it’s best to have a spare hand for ancillary tasks.
+As for using a handheld flashlight for bump-in-the-night work, again, it’s best to have a spare hand for ancillary tasks.

 As you may know, suppressors aren’t necessarily “hearing safe.”
 But they will reduce your gun’s sonic signature to safer levels.
 Not only will a suppressor protect most of your precious hearing long-term, they allow you to use your sense of hearing during a gunfight.

-Active noise cancellation headphones are a cheaper and more effective alternative.
-Not only do they eliminate gunfire entirely, they amplify your hearing.
+Keeping a pair of active noise cancellation headphones within easy access is a far cheaper and more effective alternative.
+Not only do they eliminate gunfire entirely, they can amplify your own hearing.
 You’ll be able to more easily identify the threat’s location.

 Of course, you have to keep them next to your gun and remember to put them on.
 Will you do so under stress?
 If you don’t like the idea of wearing ear pro when the S hits the F, or worry that you might forget, a suppressor is the better choice.